 Activity output and base layers

 How you like to get outside is key to your base layer choices.
 Do you like sweaty hikes and steep ski trips?
 Maybe you’re a relaxed traveller or car camper?
 While the material you choose will largely be based on personal preference, some fabrics are better for certain activities:

 Relaxed and low-output activities

-We recommend merino layers for times when you won’t work up much of a sweat – think travel, relaxed day hikes, downhill skiing, camping, urban cycling, grabbing some après bites, staying cozy in your sleeping bag, or just hanging out.
+We recommend merino or merino-blend layers for times when you won’t work up much of a sweat – think travel, relaxed day hikes, downhill skiing, camping, urban cycling, staying cozy in your sleeping bag, or just hanging out.
 They’ll keep you warm and comfortable all day long.
 Merino base layers are even great as everyday T-shirts or winter pajamas.

 High-energy, high-output activities

-Grab synthetic base layers for moderate- to high-output activities such as brisk hikes, indoor or outdoor climbing, running, backcountry and cross-country skiing, sweaty bike commutes, and intense summer frisbee or soccer sessions.
+Grab synthetic base layers for moderate- to high-output activities such as brisk hikes, indoor or outdoor climbing, running, backcountry and cross-country skiing, or sweaty bike commutes.
 Put these layers through your toughest sweat sessions and multi-day adventures (they dry quickly, so you can wash them midway through your trip).